General Motors proving grounds: Arjeplog

-Opel, which since 2021 is not owned by General Motors, operates a winter climate proving ground near Arjeplog, Sweden.
+Opel, which since 2017 is not owned by General Motors, operates a winter climate proving ground near Arjeplog, Sweden.
 Most of the tracks are on the lake ice.
 Arjeplog has an average temperature of -11 C in January.

 Australia

 Lang Lang Proving Ground

 The Lang Lang Proving Ground is a vehicle testing facility located at Lang Lang, Victoria, Australia, approximately 90 km south-east of Melbourne.

 It was opened in 1957 by Holden on a 2152 acre site off the Bass Highway.
 It was used to test every Holden model from the Holden FC onwards.
 It is a dedicated 877-hectare site with 44 km of road systems, including a 4.7 km 4 lane circular track (speed bowl), 5.5 km and handling course, a 1.8 km noise road and 98 m diameter skid pan.
 It is also equipped with an Emissions Laboratory and Safety Test Facility with crash barrier and HYGE sled.

 In February 2020 GM announced the test track and design centre would close with all jobs being redundant to reflect the GM decision to quit global right hand drive vehicle production.
-In September 2020, it was sold to VinFast.
+In September 2020, it was sold to VinFast for around AU$35,000,000.
 It will continue to be used by GM Specialty Vehicles.
 In October 2021, VinFast disbanded its local engineering operations and put the Lang Lang Proving Ground test track up for sale.
 As of 2024, VinFast has not found a buyer for the track.
 In 2025, Great Wall Motors (GWM) began using the facility.
 GWM is considering purchasing the proving ground as of October 2025.
+It was sold in 2026 to an Australian defence contractor, DefendTex for AU$20,350,000.